 Fusion - A combination of screen enlargement (ZoomText) and screen reader (JAWS)

 To effectively use a screenreader the user needs to be familiar with navigating the computer using keyboard commands.

-Windows Operating Systems keyboard commands is a good place to pick up a few commands each day for navigating applications on your computer.
+Windows Keyboard Shortcuts for Accessibility is a good place to pick up a few commands each day for navigating applications on your computer.

 Using the keyboard commands for Macintosh environment is also encouraged for all learners to understand how to navigate without the use of the mouse.